-- Buy a boat and sail it in the Mackinac Race (not this year, too late to enter, but plan for next year).
+- Buy a boat and sail it in the Mackinac Race (not this year, it's to late to enter, but plan for next year).

-- It might not be too late to sign up as crew in this year's race.
-I've seen people show up Saturday morning with a gear bag and a cardboard sign looking to crew, and they get picked up.
+- It might not be to late to sign up as crew in this year's race.
+I've seen people show up Saturday morning with a gear bag and a cardboard sign "Need Crew?" looking to crew, and they get picked up.
 We picked up crew one year this way when we were short, he turned out to be a great guy.

 - In person, you can go to the "Ashore Thing" sponsored by Michigan Avenue Magazine at East end of Navy Pier from 10am to 1pm on Saturday July 19th The boats in the race parade past the end of the Pier and announcers offer tidbits about each boat as they pass by.
 Maritime tradition always have boats wave at one another, while it may be friendly, it actually means that all is well aboard the boat.
 Give a wave, that let's us know that you're alright.

 - If you have your own boat, you can watch the starts out on the Lake.
 If you don't have your own boat, you can charter a boat to watch the starts, then raise sail and sail along with the fleet for a while.
 Be aware of the USCG Local Notice to Mariners, there is an exclusion zone around the starting area, with buoys for you to stay outside of, and helpful USCG or USCG Auxiliary boats will help keep you outside of this zone.

 - Some boats will send messages out to social media during the race - Instagram, Facebook, or Twitter,

 - You can follow the fleet online, each boat has a loaned GPS Transponder, that reads the GPS satellites to figure their position, and then sends a signal up to a different satellite that is reported back to ground showing the location where each boat is.
 To track on your mobile device, a free app was required.

 When the race is over, you can see the finish results of the fleet: